aaron-grau/curic/rails/projects/art_share_api/README.md

 ### Overview

 You almost always start with the data layer when you're thinking about adding functionality.
-Questions to consider are what pieces of data are necessary to implement the functionality you need?
+Questions to consider include the following: What pieces of data are necessary to implement the functionality you need?
 What changes need to be made to the database schema?
 What models do you need?
 What associations and validations?